 Our altruistic eggs donors make several visits to the clinic over the course of a few weeks.
 This includes a consultation and consent appointments at the start of the process, monitoring during stimulation and the egg collection procedure itself.
 Donors can receive expenses of up to £750 for undergoing the process, and the time it takes to travel and attend appointments.

 For known egg donors there is no remuneration offered by the clinic.
 The recipient can offer expenses to their donor, but they must comply with the maximum expenses outlined by the HFEA, in the same way that the clinic would with an altruistic donor.

-Your journey as an egg donor is similar in many ways to the first part of a standard IVF cycle journey, which you can see here.
+Your journey as an egg donor is similar in many ways to the first part of a standard IVF cycle journey.
 Here is the process in brief, to give you an idea of what to expect.

 Preliminary tests and consultations